Bouligand structure

+A wooden model of a Bouligand structure.
+Each lamella is placed at a ~6.5° offset from adjacent lamellae.

 Due to its desirable mechanical properties, there are ongoing attempts to replicate Bouligand arrangements in the creation of failure resistant bioinspired materials.
 For example, it has been shown that layered composites (such as CFRP) utilizing this structure have enhanced impact properties.
 However, replicating the structure on small length scales is challenging, and the development and advancement of manufacturing techniques continually improves the ability to replicate this desirable structure.